LeThiKhanhHien/Notebooks/Credit_Card_Fraud_Detection/Readme.md

 ![image](https://github.com/LeThiKhanhHien/Notebooks/assets/56401620/dd66b839-b6f5-41a5-a40e-23bb1365f4fb)

-## Explore some AD models for fraud credit card detection task
+## Q3.
+Explore some AD models for fraud credit card detection task and pick the good ones ##

 We will try the following AD models
 - The usual logistic regression model